Tag: legs up wall pose

 Legs up the wall pose is a yoga asana that is a simple inversion.
 It is a great pose to relieve fatigue and help tired legs.

-• Yoga for Pickleball
+• Yoga Therapy for Pickleball Players: Injury Prevention & Nervous System Support

 Pickleball is fun, social and friendly!
 The rules are simple and the game is easy for beginners to learn, but can develop into a fast-paced, competitive game.